theme-next/theme-next.org/source/docs/getting-started/deployment/index.md

 Of course, you also can pulish static website on GitHub Pages or others pages service.
 There are two ways to configure `.gitlab-ci.yml`:

-{% note danger %}Be aware that variables are not masked, and their values can be shown in the job logs if explicitly asked to do so.
-So make sure gitlab pipelines can only be viewed by yourself.{% endnote %}

 {% subtabs Gitlab-CI-1 %}
 <!-- tab <code>HTTPS</code> -->